Southwest Leadership Resources LLC © 2022 | All Rights Reserved

 Greetings and Happy New Year!
-As I reflected on 2014, I thought I would share the most common comments I hear while conducting promotional assessment centers for public safety agencies.
+As I reflected on the past year, I thought I would share the most common comments I hear while conducting promotional assessment centers for public safety agencies.

 “I don’t need an outside firm to tell me who my best employees are.” - Administrator